 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using atazanavir (Reyataz®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Lanoxin®), a blood thinner (such as warfarin, Coumadin®), or medicine to treat fungal infection (such as ketoconazole or Nizoral®).
+- Make sure your doctor knows if you also use cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Digitek®, Lanoxin®), ketoconazole (Nizoral®), methotrexate (Rheumatrex®, Trexall®), an iron supplement, or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

 Warnings While Using This Medicine

-- This medicine may increase your risk of having fractures of the hip, wrist, and spine.
-This is more likely if you are 50 years of age and older, if you receive high doses of this medicine or use it for one year or more.
+- This medicine may increase your risk of broken bones in the hip, wrist, or spine.
+This is more likely if you are older than 50, if you take this medicine more than once a day, or if you use it for 1 year or longer.